We hope the following tips will help you prepare for your upcoming Orange Beach Family Photography beach photography session.

 There is always a breeze at the beach, so come prepared with any accessories such as bobby pins, clips, or headbands to tame windblown hair.

--Plan to arrive early
+-Plan to arrive at least 15 minutes early

 When coordinating children or large parties, we recommend leaving your house/condo five minutes earlier than necessary to give yourselves plenty of time to park and arrive on time for your session.
 If you arrive considerably early, you are encouraged to stay in the car and soak up the A/C as long as possible until just a few minutes before your session.